Maidenhead United vs Rotherham United: FA Cup first round, Saturday 9th November 2019, 3.00PM kick-off.

 However, they have been beaten in three of their last four games against National League opposition, with the last being against Luton Town in 2010.

 Last season the Millers reached the third round, but were given the task of facing Pep Guardiola’s Manchester City side away from home.
-Despite losing 7-0, it was against the eventual winners of the competition.
+Despite losing 7-0, they shouldn't have felt too disheartened as it was against the eventual winners of the competition.

 This cup tie will be the first ever competitive meeting between the two clubs, so come down and show your support.